IBM/WCA-AnsibleLightspeed-L3/docs/index.md

 - How WCA provides **content source matching** attribution and "explainability" for all AI-generated content

 - Leveraging WCA's **model tuning** capabilities to tailor content and code recommendations to an organization's standards, best practices, and programming styles

-!!! quote "OPTIONAL CONTENT"

-    To conclude the Level 3 Technical Sales education on WCA, you will be provided with a complete set of instructions for deploying a **LIVE** Amazon Web Services (AWS) environment with Ansible automation, consisting of a **<a href="https://wordpress.com" target="_blank">WordPress</a>** web application running atop an **<a href="https://aws.amazon.com/ec2/" target="_blank">Amazon EC2 VPC</a>**.
-This section is entirely **OPTIONAL** and not required for Level 3 credit; however, it is highly recommended by the authors that you attempt the section, given the tremendous demonstration value it provides for clients.

-    - The generation of Ansible Tasks and code required to automate these deployments will be created using the generative AI capabilities of the WCA extension for VS Code.
-    - The deployment of these environments will be conducted entirely using Red Hat Ansible automation, executed on your local machine, and deployed to AWS cloud.

 ---